Franjo Rački

-Franjo Rački (25 November 1828 – 13 February 1894) was a Croatian historian, politician and writer.
+Franjo Rački (25 November 1828 – 13 February 1894) was a Croatian historian, politician, writer, and Catholic priest.
 He compiled important collections of old Croatian diplomatic and historical documents, wrote some pioneering historical works, and was a key founder of the Yugoslav Academy of Sciences and Arts.

+Biography

 Historian

-Rački was born in Fužine, near Rijeka.
+Rački was born in Fužine, near Rijeka in 1828.
 He completed his secondary education in Senj and Varaždin.
-He graduated in theology in Senj, where he was ordained Catholic priest by the bishop Ožegović in 1852.
-Rački received his PhD in theology in Vienna in 1855.
+He graduated in theology in Senj, where he was ordained Catholic priest in 1852.
+He received his PhD in theology in Vienna in 1855.

 His career as a historian began as soon as he started working as a teacher in Senj.
-An industrious man, full of patriotic fervor, Rački organized the research of Glagolitic documents on the islands of Kvarner.
-He often went to the village of Baška on Krk, the location of the famous Baška Tablet.
-After analyzing the tablet for a long time, he published Viek i djelovanje sv.
+He organized the research of Glagolitic documents on the islands of Kvarner.
+He went to the village of Baška on Krk, the location of the famous Baška Tablet where he analyzed them, and published Viek i djelovanje sv.
 Cirilla i Methoda slavjamkih apošlolov (The Age and Activities of Saints Cyril and Methodius, the Apostles among the Slavs).